APPLY TO THE WILDLIFE INSTITUTE

 Wildlife Institute Scholarships

 The Wildlife Institute (WI) provides scholarships for promising undergraduate and veterinary students who demonstrate both academic merit and financial need.
 International scholarships may be applied to Wildlife Institute internships and courses and generally provide 10-20% of the program fees.
 Scholarships for Belize nationals who reside permanently in Belize may cover up to 100% of tuition and fees.
-Participants who are nationals are reside permanently in “Less Developed Countries” and demonstrate financial need may benefit from up to 50% scholarships toward tuition and course fees.
+Participants who are nationals and reside permanently in “Less Developed Countries” and demonstrate financial need may benefit from up to 50% scholarships toward tuition and course fees.
 Scholarship funding is limited and allocated on a merit and needs basis, and by order of application received.
 To apply for a Wildlife Institute scholarships, students must first be accepted to a Wildlife Institute program.
 To apply, email your completed scholarship form to email@example.com.